luisdudamel/hackaton-jump2digital/README.md

     * Render a text received
     * Render a button component
     * Pass a received function to button component
-    * Render a list of items received
+    * Render a list of items based on data received

   * Subscription Page
     * Render 3 price plan components, giving each one a text and a list of items.